 Given nēdl’s more limited MVP project scope, only a slim Distillery team has been required thus far.
 The team includes project manager Tatiana Garionova, full stack developer Alexander Zamaratsky, lead QA engineer Anna Varetsa, and Distillery’s tech lead, Andrey Oleynikov, serving as technical advisor.
 The team has consistently proven their worth by finding feasible ways to implement nēdl’s visionary ideas.

-After Distillery helped nēdl set up the infrastructure needed, they worked on setting up the backend using AWS Lambda.
+After Distillery helped nēdl set up the infrastructure needed, they worked on setting up the backend on their own server on AWS.
 They then worked on creating appropriate intents for handling users’ speech, and configuring the intents’ handlers for the application.
-Next came integration with the Audials API.
-Since the integration with the Audials API is a new process that hasn’t yet been properly documented, the Distillery team needed to reach out to the API developers with multiple questions to find a way to make it happen.
+Next came integration with the third-party APIs.
+Since the integration with the third-party APIs is a new process that hasn’t yet been properly documented, the Distillery team needed to reach out to the API developers with multiple questions to find a way to make it happen.
 While it wasn’t easy, it was gratifying to the team to be able to successfully navigate that process — and thereby become a massive step closer to turning nēdl’s vision into a reality.

-With the Audials API integration a success, the team’s next step is to proceed with building nēdl’s backend server.
-That server needs to be capable of (a) receiving a stream of user speech and converting it to text using the Google Speech API, (b) storing that text to Elasticsearch (including the user reference, text chunk, timestamp, and stream link), and (c) providing a search API that supports the Alexa skill to look for stream links in which the user’s search terms have recently been uttered.
+With the third-party APIs integration a success, the team’s next step is to proceed with building nēdl’s backend server.
+That server needs to be capable of (a) receiving a stream of user speech and converting it to text using the state-of-the-art automatic speech recognition software, (b) storing that text to a Search Index (including the user reference, text chunk, timestamp, and stream link), and © providing a search API that supports the Alexa skill to look for stream links in which the user’s search terms have recently been uttered.
 The last piece of the puzzle will involve creating the nēdl API that will perform the search against the search index, and integrating that API to play the stream.

 Distillery is elated to be helping Alakoye and the rest of the nēdl team to realize their vision of creating optimum searchability within the world of sound.
 We’re also thrilled to have had the opportunity to continue building on our capabilities and experience in working with AWS and Alexa.
-(For more blogs focused on AWS and Alexa, check out Distillery’s articles on implementing Alexa via Flask-Ask and Kubernetes and AWS.)
+(For more blogs focused on AWS and Alexa, check out Distillery’s articles on Alexa Dev Day and getting started with Kubernetes on AWS.)